speedbuild98/PreEntrega2Gallardo/README.md

 This is a basic e-commerce application built with React.
 The application retrieves product data from an API and displays it in a user-friendly interface.

-## Features

-- Fetches product data from an API
-- Displays a list of products
-- Allows filtering products by category
-- Displays detailed information for each product

 ## Demo

 Check out the live demo of the application [here](https://pre-entrega2-gallardo.vercel.app).